ximira-org/PHINIX/README.md

-# NOVA
+# PHINIX
-The main repository for NOVA.
+The main repository for PHINIX.
 The current setup is developed and tested on Ubuntu 20.04 with ROS2 Foxy.

 ## Local machine setup